Discover Julian Duval’s Personal Botanic Garden

 Uh, just what ARE those, Debra?

 Ant plant (Myrmecophyte): Has a symbiotic relationship with a colony of ants.
-The plant provides food and nesting chambers; and the ants protect it from predation, provide nutrition via their waste, and aid in seed dispersal.
+The plant provides food and nesting chambers.
+The ants protect it from predation, provide nutrition via their waste, and aid in seed dispersal.

 Myrmecodia tuberosa (ant plant)